Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 Keep in mind that the 7-year rule does not apply to how far back an FBI background check goes (a Federal Bureau of Investigation check will show records permanently).

 Step 5.
-Was The Case Dismissed?
+Was the Case Dismissed?

 If a case was dismissed, this might not get a person off scot-free.
 In some cases, if the charge is not expunged from someone’s records, it can remain on the court’s docket sheets.
 When an individual runs a background check on a person, the dismissed case and the charge may still show up on the background check.